cailinanne/python_examples/README.md

 * I can never remember markdown properly
 * Another item in the list
 * Yet another item in the list
-* All from the Mac this time.
+* All from MacOS this time.